 If an indication of buffered group addressed frames in the TIM element about an AP in an AP MLD is received by any STA affiliated with a non-AP MLD, the STA affiliated with the non-AP MLD that is associated with the AP and that stays awake to receive group addressed BUs shall elect to receive all group addressed frames that are scheduled for delivery in that link.

+A non-AP MLD shall transmit a frame with the GCI Control subfield to the associated AP MLD to indicate the link that it uses to receive group addressed data frames both after the multi-link setup and after the non-AP MLD has changed the link that it uses to receve group addressed data frames.

+In order for an AP MLD to indicate one or more candidate links which an associated non-AP MLD is recommended to use to receive groupcast data frames transmitted by the AP MLD, the AP MLD shall transmit a frame with the GCI Control subfield to the non-AP MLD.